 At this point, we know why toxin-free water is important and we have an understanding of optimal pH levels, salts and minerals, and water hardness.
 Now let’s look at different sources of water and determine whether or not they are suitable for amphibians.

 No matter which source you get water from, it’s a good idea to test the water before placing your amphibian into it.
 This can be accomplished by using an aquarium water test kit.
 It’s an inexpensive way to test the water and ensure your pets are in a safe environment.

 API is a trusted brand and their freshwater master test kit tests for ammonia, nitrates, and nitrites as well as measures the water’s pH levels.
 If, however, you need to test the water for a different chemical like ammonia, you will need to find a different test kit.

 I suggest calling your city to find out everything that goes into their water supply.
-If no chemicals are added, you’re probably good to go.
 One chemical to watch out for is chloramine.
-Unlike chlorine, which dissipates over a short period of time, chloramine remains in the water for long periods of time.
+Unlike chlorine, which dissipates over a short period of time, chloramine remains in the water for longer.